b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 > `getCorAndPval(v1::AbstractVector{<:Real}, v2::Abstractvector{<:Real})`
 > first.
 A more comprehensive `DataFrames` tutorial can be found,
 > e.g. [here](https://github.com/bkamins/Julia-DataFrames-Tutorial/) (if you
-> don't know what to do with `*.ipynb` files then you many just click on any of
+> don't know what to do with `*.ipynb` files then you may just click on any of
 > them to see its content in a web browser).

 Anyway, the Pearson correlation coefficients are small and not statistically